Celtic's Logan called up by Scotland

 With the competition splitting into gold medal and consolation paths, a final game is guaranteed against either Hungary, who are also in Scotland's World Cup qualifying group, Russia, Poland, or Republic of Ireland on 22 February.

-Pedro Martinez Losa's side sit second in Europe's World Cup qualifying Group B, five points behind Spain.
+Martinez Losa's side sit second in Europe's World Cup qualifying Group B, five points behind Spain.
 Ukraine are six points behind Scotland but have a game in hand in the race for a runners-up play-off spot.

+Logan's fellow keeper Eartha Cumings, of Charlton, is called up again and is one of three uncapped players, with Celtic defender Kelly Clark also awaiting a first senior Scotland appearance.

+At the other end of the experience scale, centurions Jen Beattie (136), captain Rachel Corsie (128) and Jane Ross (141) can add to their impressive haul of caps.